redhat-gpte-labs/practical-intro-to-container-security/lab7.md

 #### Atomic images

 Have a look at the atomic-images man page to read about it’s useful commands then experiment by inspecting an image from local container storage.
-Below is an example to get you started.
+Below are a few examples to get you started.

 ~~~shell
 # atomic images info mystery:latest